dr-furious/bc_thesis_original/README.md

 The `/example_data` directory follows the exact same structure, but already contains 10 example images from the TIGER dataset in the `/data/raw_tiger/images` subdirectory,  the `tiger-coco.json` file with the TIGER bounding box annotations in the  `/data/raw_tiger` subdirectory, and 4 images from the TNBC dataset in the `/data/raw_tnbc/images` subdirectory and their corresponding masks in the `/data/raw_tnbc/masks` subdirectory.
 This directory is by default listed as the `root_data_dir` in the `/configs/path.yaml` file, so in order to run the [Demo](#how-to-run-the-demo) you do not need to change anything in the `/configs/path.yaml` file.

 ### `models` directory
-Here the models that you wish to save and use for future fine-tuning or reference should be place.
+Here the models that you wish to save and use for future fine-tuning or reference should be placed.
 We do not include any pre-trained model here, since the `.ckpt` files are around 300MB in size.

 ### `src/azure` directory
 **azure_conda.yaml**\